Lagos: "Africa's Silicon Valley"

 Lagos is the only African city to have both a Google and a Microsoft office.
 MTN maintains the first and still predominant 4G network in Nigeria.
 Airtel is another 4G provider.
 9Mobile and Dataflex are Internet providers.
 Paystack is used by Nigerians who regularly receive payments from abroad.
 ULesson maintains a platform on which secondary school learning content is presented.
 Hotels.ng allows hotel bookings to be made throughout Africa.

 Oil refinery

 For decades, there was no oil processing industry in Nigeria, apart from illegal refineries in the Niger Delta (which are very polluting due to the lack of cracking).
 Nigeria therefore had to have the end products of domestic crude oil such as fuels, bitumen, paraffin, motor oil, polypropylene etc. produced in US or European refineries, with transport costs over thousands of nautical miles and margins for middlemen.
 The oil refinery in Lekki went into operation in December 2023 and presently produces 650,000 barrels of oil per day, with plans to expand capacity to 14 million barrels per day.

+In October 2025, Dangote announced plans to more than double the daily capacity of the Lekki refinery to 1.4 million barrels at a cost of USD 350 million.
+This would make Lekki the largest refinery in the world.
+During the same period, the neighbouring states of Ogun and Ondo announced their own plans to build oil refineries: Ogun on Tongeji Island near Ipokia (close to Badagry) and Ondo in the ‘Sunshine Free Trade Zone Igotiri’ in Ilaje, 50 km east of the Lekki refinery.